 What is the difference between herbs and spices?

-Herbs and spices are both used to add flavor to food, but there is a difference between them.
+Herbs and spices are both used to add flavor to food, but they are different.
 Herbs come from the leaves of plants and are usually used fresh or dried.
-Spices come from other parts of plants, such as seeds, roots, and bark, and are usually dried and ground into powder.
+Spices come from other parts of plants, such as seeds, roots, and bark, and are typically dried and ground into powder.

 What are some examples of herbs and spices?